Quicksly24/sport/README.md

-This is what we are woring on now
+This is what we are woring on now hello

 ---keep your up to date with your favourity team/player----